 Track and field and cross country are four Colby teams that compete in championships against their Maine rivals.
 Track and field and the cross country teams do not have a CBB meet, but all three compete for top finishes in the NESCAC meets.

 The Nordic ski teams go up against Bates and Bowdoin in the Chummy Broomhall Cup (Maine State Championships) against other schools in the state.
+Colby won the Broomhal Cup in the 2018 season.
 The Nordic and alpine teams also compete against the Bobcats and Polar Bears in ski carnivals during the winter.

 The men’s and women’s basketball teams play four games against Bates and Bowdoin.
 The opening two games in December are non-conference games, with the final two games counting toward the NESCAC standings.
 All four games count toward the CBB.